NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Spirit-Sealing Fulu.md

 * * *

 This classic fulu seals the void energy within an undead, freezing it in its tracks.
-Upon affixing, the target undead must attempt a DC 17 Will check save or be [[Conditions/Paralyzed|Paralyzed]] for 1 round.
+Upon affixing, the target undead must attempt a DC 17 Will check save or be [[Paralyzed|Paralyzed]] for 1 round.

 *Source: Pathfinder Secrets of Magic*
 *OGL*